Super-brawl-team/epsilon/poincare/doc/simplification.md

 ## Beautification

-This step basically undo earlier steps in the following order:
+This step basically undoes earlier steps in the following order:

 ### Restore complex format

-Unimplemented yet.
+Not implemented yet.

 ### Restore angle unit